 This is still in quite rough form.
 Bear with me as I elaborate.
 The premise is (motorcycle) lane-splitting is related to (bicycle) lane sharing.
+Lane-splitting is also referred to as filtering.

 Lane splitting Legal Misconception